This set of Tricky Engineering Drawing Questions and Answers focuses on “Different Types of Lines – 2”.

 b) 3mm and 1mm

 Explanation: Arrowheads of dimension lines have a length of 3mm and 1mm wide.
 When drawing the arrowheads the ratio, length: width is to be maintained at 3:1.
 The arrowheads can be drawn with length 6mm and breadth 2mm, since the ratio is the same.

 8. What is the length of the short dashes of the centre lines?

-Explanation: Centre line consists of long dash of 8-10mm, a gap of 1mm, short dash of 2mm and then a gap of 1mm.
+Explanation: Centre line consists of a long dash of 8-10mm, a gap of 1mm, short dash of 2mm and then a gap of 1mm.
 This pattern continues throughout the centre line.
-In case of section line, the ends of the section line are thickened.
+In the case of section line, the ends of the section line are thickened.
 This is how section line and centre line are different.

 Explanation: For proper dimensioning, it is important for the lines to meet.
 One line cannot be in air with respect to the other intersecting line; they should meet at some point.
 If the lines do not meet, dimensions will not have accuracy.